MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-block-access-consumer-accounts.md

 > [!NOTE]
 > - This proxy configuration blocks sign-in access to Google consumer services other than Google Search, but doesn’t necessarily prevent anonymous access.<br>
-> - When you add the `X-GoogApps-Allowed-Domains` HTTP header, users will see errors accessing delegated mailboxes from a domain that's not in the header.
+> - When you add the `X-GoogApps-Allowed-Domains:` HTTP header, users will see errors accessing delegated mailboxes from a domain that's not in the header.

 ## Content license